|

 Why I Got Started

-Throughout my life I've always been a very skinny, non-athletic guy.
+Throughout my life I've always been a skinny, non-athletic guy.
 In high school I was always considered a 'geek.'
-I was constantly picked on by the older students, and never taken seriously by girls; consequently, I suffered from very low self esteem.
+I was constantly picked on by the older students, and never taken seriously by girls; consequently, I suffered from low self esteem.

 Click Image To Enlarge.